- What does the exception clause actually do?

 - Work is good for people.
 How can we ensure people in prison will work if there is no way to make them?

 - People generally want to work.
-They want, and need to have something to do in which they find meaning.
+They want, and need, to have something to do in which they find meaning.
 Voluntary work that has meaning can be rehabilitative.
 Forced labor, on the other hand, is never rehabilitative, and in fact diminishes motivation and energy that are necessary for making positive behavioral changes.

 - What are people in prison paid now, and what costs do they have?
 Don’t they get free room and board?

-- Incarcerated workers in KY earn from $0.12/hr to $1.56/hr.
+- Incarcerated workers in KY earn from $0.42/day to $1.92/day.

 - People who are incarcerated pay room and board for their prison accommodations.

-- People in prison pay fees for everything from commissary (including basic health care items like toothpaste and maxipads) items to phone calls or other communications with family members to court fees, drug testing fees, to parole and probation supervision fees.
+- People in prison pay for everything from commissary (including basic health care items like toothpaste and maxipads) items to phone calls or other communications with family members to court fees, drug testing fees, to parole and probation supervision fees.

-- Enslavement continues throughout the lifetime in limitations on housing, education, healthcare, voting rights, and employment/career opportunities, making it difficult for people to re-engage with community in appropriate ways.
+- Enslavement continues throughout the lifetime via limitations on housing, education, healthcare, voting rights, and employment/career opportunities, making it difficult for people to re-engage with community in appropriate ways.
 These restrictions place an extra burden on us all.

 - An analysis done by Edgeworth Economics about the effects of paying equitable wages suggests that after a short period of increased costs, everyone wins.
 People who are incarcerated are able to pay their bills and taxes.
 Families and communities are relieved of financial burden.
 And the state receivables go up.